-When the blood samples of the people in the group that never or rarely brushed their teeth were analyzed, many of them tested positive for certain proteins which are suggestive of inflammation.
+When the blood samples of the people in the group that never or rarely brushed their teeth were analyzed, many of them tested positive for certain proteins that are suggestive of inflammation.
 These are C reactive proteins and fibrinogen.
 This finding seems to back up the link between poor oral health, inflammation, and heart disease.

 Risk Factor or Risk Marker?

 Further investigation into the link between oral hygiene and heart disease is necessary.
 Experts say the conclusions of the study are complicated by the fact that people who don’t brush their teeth regularly are also more likely to smoke or eat an unhealthy diet; both risk factors for heart disease.

 Good oral hygiene is only one element of the healthy lifestyle needed to combat heart disease, and stopping smoking, eating well, and getting plenty of exercise are equally important.

 Reduce your risk for cardiovascular disease with these ten tips on oral hygiene:

 - Brush your teeth twice daily, morning and night